GithubUserAccountAmazing/ShortScript/README.md

 ## How to Use

 - Select a JavaScript/Python code with your mouse or keyboard and press Win+C to copy a shortened and wrapped version to your clipboard.
-  - Alternatively, with no text selected, you can use Win+C to modify your current clipboard contents.
 - Paste the shortened and wrapped code wherever you want.